Hello and welcome to our school ELSA page!

 How does ELSA work?

 Children are usually referred for ELSA support by their class teacher, Senior Leaders or on occasion the SENCo.
-Every half term there will be a meeting with Miss Sambles to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 6-8 weeks.
+Every half term there will be a meeting with Mrs Roberts (SENDCo) to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 6-8 weeks.
 With the programme aims in mind we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.